JACK-COM/prisma-python/README.md

 Run the following in the project root (where `pyproject.toml` can be found).
 This will install project dependencies specified in the included `uv.lock` file.
 See [additional scripts](#additional-uv-scripts) for commands to update one or more dependencies.

-If you have `make` installed, you can use the following convenience command:
+If you have `make` installed, you can use the following convenience commands:

 ```bash
 # 1. Create a virtual environment target for dependencies